stanford-oval/cs224v-fall2021/hw2/README.md

 ```

 Note that `make train` will automatically rerun `make synthesis`.
-By default the model name is set to `1`. **Do not** run `make train` without overriding the model name, otherwise it will over write the model trained in homework 1.
+By default the model name is set to `1`. **Do not** run `make train` without overriding the model name, otherwise it will overwrite the model trained in homework 1.

 ## Evaluate
 Similar to homework 1.
 Run the following command with model `2` to evaluate the new model.